mantidproject/documents/Project-Management/ILL/Time-of-Flight-Spectroscopy-Requirements.md

 Tasks:
 * Evaluate what exists in LAMP and Mantid
  * Look at both SNS and ISIS workflows to determine which is the most useful approach
- * See if any extra work is required on the loaders - e.g. with configence levels, check format of NeXuS files
+ * See if any extra work is required on the loaders - e.g. with confidence levels, check format of NeXuS files
 * Create requirements document for missing features
  * This will require working closely with instrument scientists at ILL
 * Implement missing features